YaoShunyu19/MDIQA/README.md

 ## 💞 Acknowledgements

-Thanks for the work of [IQA-PyTorch](https://github.com/chaofengc/IQA-PyTorch).
+Thanks for the work of [IQA-PyTorch](https://github.com/chaofengc/IQA-PyTorch) and [BasicSR](https://github.com/XPixelGroup/BasicSR).
 Our code is based on the implementation of them.